widberg/zone-tool/README.md

 [h1]Zone Types:[/h1]
 [list]
 [*][b]Damage[/b] - Damages the selected groups by the set amount once per the set tick interval.
-The entity will stop being damaged once its health is less than or equal to "Min Health".
+The entity will stop being damaged once its health is less than or equal to "Min Health"
 [*][b]Heal[/b] - Heals the selected groups by the set amount once per the set tick interval.
-The entity will stop being healed once its health is greater than or equal to "Max Health".
+The entity will stop being healed once its health is greater than or equal to "Max Health"
-[*][b]Scale[/b] - Scales the damage taken by entities in the zone.
-[*][b]Useless[/b] - Will be rendered and remove props if selected, but does not affect health.
+[*][b]Scale[/b] - Scales the damage taken by entities in the zone [*][b]Useless[/b] - Will be rendered and remove props if selected, but does not affect health [/list]
-[/list]

 [h1]Zone Shapes:[/h1]